filamentphp/filament/packages/admin/docs/02-resources.md

 As included in the above example, you may use `getAttachFormRecordSelect()` to create a select field for the record to attach.

+### Relation Manager Actions
 By default Relation managers include `Create & create another` and `Attach & attach another` buttons.
 You can disable it per resource by setting:

 ```php
 protected static bool $canCreateAnother = false;